 Section 1.
-Assessment of Fees
+Assessment of Registration Fees and Tuition

-- 1. The Board of Regents shall establish tuition rates for students who are not residents of Nevada, and registration and other fees to be assessed all students.
-The following principles shall guide the process for establishing tuition and fee rates across the System: - a.
+- The Board of Regents shall establish tuition rates for students who are not residents of Nevada, and registration and other fees to be assessed all students.
+The process for establishing the tuition rates and registration fees is set forth in this Section and the following principles shall guide the process for establishing tuition and fee rates across the System: - a.
 Shared Responsibility.
 Tuition and fee levels shall reflect the shared responsibility, benefits, and needs of the students, the state, and the institution. - b.
 Access and Affordability.
 Maintaining affordability by ensuring that all students can enroll at a NSHE institution by virtue of the cost of attendance and an appropriate financial aid package. - c.
 Predictable Pricing.
 Increases in tuition and fees shall be predictable and managed so that the quality of education is not compromised to the extent this is feasible.
-Once approved by the Board for specific years, the registration fees and non-resident tuition rate shall not be changed for or during the specific years except in emergency situations or extreme circumstances. - 2.
-Every odd-numbered year, the Chancellor will appoint and chair a System Committee composed of elected student government representatives, campus presidents, and System Administration staff to gather and review data and to make recommendations to the Chancellor and the Board on an appropriate level of tuition and fees.
-The Committee will present its recommendations to the Board of Regents for its consideration and action.
-Whenever practicable: (1.) broad input will be sought from NSHE students by the Chancellor prior to any final or binding decisions by the Board; and (2.) the final decision on tuition and fees for the biennium will be determined by June 30 of every even-numbered year. - 3.
-In its deliberations, the Committee will consider the following: 1) charges at peer institutions in the western region of the United States, 2) higher education inflation as measured by the Higher Education Price Index or a similarly appropriate index, 3) anticipated state funding, 4) institutional needs and mission, and 5) other indices and information as appropriate. - a.
-Registration fee will be set so that the increase is equivalent to at least the most recent Higher Education Price Index available for each year of the biennium.
-The Committee may recommend a higher percentage increase as appropriately justified, but no percent increase shall be less than the inflation index for higher education. - b.
-In addition to registration fees, nonresident students also pay a tuition charge.
-Nonresident tuition increases for full-time undergraduate and graduate students (enrolled in 7 or more credits) will equal at least the most recent Higher Education Price Index available for each year of the biennium.
-Nonresident tuition for part-time students (enrolled in 6 or fewer credits) will equal an amount calculated by multiplying the registration fees by 110 percent.
+Once established pursuant to Subsection 2 or approved by the Board for specific years pursuant to Subsections 5 though 7, the registration fees and non-resident tuition rate shall not be changed for or during the specific years except in emergency situations or extreme circumstances. - 2.
+NSHE Predictable Pricing Program Except as otherwise provided in Subsections 5 through 7 for certain NSHE professional schools, to provide predictable pricing of tuition and registration fees for students, the tuition and registration fees for resident and nonresident students shall be established pursuant to this Section as of May 1st of each year for a minimum of four future academic years.
+The tuition and registration fees for the four academic years shall be published no later than June 1st annually in a table in the NSHE Procedures and Guidelines Manual. - a.
+Registration Fees On an annual basis on or before May 1st, the Chancellor shall update the table published in the NSHE Procedures and Guidelines Manual to add a subsequent academic year in which the registration fees are set so that the increase is equivalent to the most recent Higher Education Price Index (HEPI) available, but this increase shall not exceed six percent.
+The first update shall occur on May 1, 2019, for academic years 2021-2022 and 2022-23, such that four years of registration fees are established as required by this Section as of May 1, 2019. - b.
+Tuition and Other Charges - i.
+Tuition In addition to registration fees, nonresident students also pay a tuition charge.
+On an annual basis on or before May 1st, the Chancellor shall update the table published in the NSHE Procedures and Guidelines Manual to add a subsequent academic year in which the nonresident tuition increases for full-time undergraduate and graduate students (enrolled in 7 or more credits) will equal the most recent HEPI available, but this increase shall not exceed six percent.
+The Chancellor shall also update the table to add a subsequent academic year in which the nonresident tuition for part-time students (enrolled in 6 or fewer credits) will equal an amount calculated by multiplying the registration fees for the subsequent academic year established pursuant to this Section by 110 percent.
+The first update for nonresident tuition shall occur on May 1, 2019, for academic years 2021-2022 and 2022-23, such that four years of tuition are established as required by this Section as of May 1, 2019.